elg0nz/serverless-slack-status-light/Blog.md

 ![bbc gif](https://media.giphy.com/media/3oKIPoAP1wLvewc7QI/giphy.gif)

-By now, if you have a home office I'm sure this has happened to you, your partner/roommate/children must have crashed your office at least once or twice.
-Wouldn't it be nice to have a way to tell them you're busy?
+By now, if you have a home office, this must have happened to you: your partner/roommate/children must have crashed right in the middle of delivering that important presentation...

-The goal with this article is not just to document how this device was built, but to draw the parallels between Developing Web APIs and building Embedded Systems.
-As you will see, the approaches taken to solve these challenges are very similar.
+This has happened to me, and after the second or third time, I decided to do something about it.
+This is what I built.

 ## Introducing the Status Jar

 ![demo](demo.gif)

-My solution to the "are you on a call?" problem is this multi-color Jar controlled by Slack.
+My solution to this "are you on a call?" problem is this multi-color Jar controlled by Slack.
 Green indicates Available, Yellow Away and, Red Busy.

-Since, I spend most of my working hours on Slack, using slack commands to control the Jar turned out to be the most logical interface.
+Since I spend most of my working hours on Slack, using slack commands to control the Jar turned out to be the most logical interface.

 These are the Slack commands my Jar responds to:
 ```